IK-AVI/doctest/README.md

 directly accessible and configurable at the palm of your hand.
 Use the _BeoLiving App_ in your phone to easily control your _Bang & Olufsen_ products alongside the most popular Home Automation brands.

-The _BeoLiving Intelligence_ controller is upgradable to a full professional smart home solution through a one-time paid license (_BeoLiving
-Intelligence PRO_).
-With this optional upgrade license, _BeoLiving Intelligence_ transforms into a controller for all world market brands of dedicated home automation systems.
-Even if you don’t own any _Bang & Olufsen_ products, your unique home automation and audio/video ecosystem will be accessible as one entity through the expertly crafted _BeoLiving App_.

-Some of the main features of the _BeoLiving Intelligence_ controller are:
+The main features of the _BeoLiving Intelligence_ controller are:

 + Control _Bang & Olufsen_ (NetworkLink type) products through your smart device.
 + Control of the products from outside your house.